ajose98/DE_ZoomCamp2024/CourseModules/2.WorkflowOrchestration_Mage/README.md

 - Create triggers to automate the run of a pipeline

 The NYC taxi datasets were used (https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
 Multiple datasets were concatenated into one and transformations such as data type conversion, renaming of columns (from Camel case to Snake case) and data filtering were performed.

+In this folder there is only the Homework folder because the files built during the module don't add much to the ones in the homework.
+Also, for simplicity, not all the files are listed, only the most important ones.